 - Beast: The Primordial: A Beast's Karma Meter is Satiety, which represents how well-fed the Beast's Horror Hunger is.
 You refill it by harming others in some way, and in turn it is gradually burnt off to sustain your Horror.
 However, you can also spend Satiety points to use more powerful versions of Nightmares or Atavisms, add Chambers to your Lair, or perform a few other feats of power.

-- In Darkest Dungeon, some otherwise positive abilities lower the morale of the party when used.
+- In Darkest Dungeon, some otherwise positive abilities lower the morale of the party when used, those abilities being:

 - Dawn of War:

 - Psykers lose morale when casting lightning (the original effect, still present in the tooltip, was a possibility of killing the psyker).

 - In Chaos Rising, you can find Chaos-corrupted wargear, which tends to be much better than standard equipment, but causes the character to fall towards Chaos and gain evil traits and abilities, along with determining the identity of the traitor in the team.
 Conversely, you can find "penitent" equipment that restricts the character's stats, but reduces their corruption.

 - Summon spells in Eternal Darkness gradually cause the player to go insane.

 - Mega Man Battle Network: using the Dark Chips in BN4 and BN5 takes away your "sanity" from the invisible sanity gauge.
 Using them frequently enough will always make Mega Man be in the "dark" state, where he can get access to certain other powerful chips, but disables Soul Unisons and makes him unable to use "holy" chips like Sanctuary or Gun Del Sol.
 To get out of such a state, you have to do battles without using those chips, and you'll gradually turn better.